 We support the upgrading of US Route 250 from Corridor H at Norton to US Route 50 in Taylor County using the most feasible course, intersecting with Route 50 between Grafton and Clarksburg.

 We support the upgrading of Route 50 between Grafton and Clarksburg and the completion of 4-lane highway from the Charles Town Route 340 by-pass to the Virginia state line.

 We recommend that Interstate 68 be extended from Morgantown to intersect with WV Route 2.

 As highways are built/improved, we support the continued inclusion of rumble strips.

-West Virginia Farm Bureau commends the State Division of Highways for establishing passing lanes and straightening of curves on many long hills on primary roads, and recommends that this policy be continued.
+West Virginia Farm Bureau recommends that the State Division of Highways establish passing lanes and straighten curves on many long hills on primary roads.

 West Virginia Farm Bureau recommends removing the toll located at the junction of U.S. Rt.
 19 and I-77.
 This toll is a burden to local citizens who use this highway.
 Farm Bureau recommends removing the toll on I-77 and opposes any increase of tolls on I-77.

 We recommend no tolls be added to any additional roads.
 In lieu of removal, we recommend the state continue the use of the special rate for West Virginia residents with the EZ Pass.

 West Virginia Farm Bureau recommends a uniform system of coordinated flashing lights for stop lights on all four-lane highways and all major arteries at grade intersections to indicate a stop ahead, with a sign stating that vehicles should be prepared to stop when lights are flashing.